raackley/gitlab-runner/README.md

 # gitlab-runner
 Builds a docker image for local use of a gitlab-runner

-This is an Ubuntu 20.04 LTS Focal base image with extra tools installed.
+This is an Ubuntu 22.04 LTS Jammy base image with extra tools installed.

 Extra tools installed: